 Heavier isn’t Always Better

+When you see the pros on TV it’s interesting to know what kind of rackets they play with (many of them have customized specifications that don’t match what you buy at the shops).
 If you look up the pro’s actual specifications, you will often find they use really heavy rackets, and you think, well, if it’s good for them, then it’s got to be good for me.
 This isn’t the case though, because the extra weight is only useful if you can wield it effectively.

 Likewise, you might think a super light racket is ideal because you can swing really fast, but then you don’t have the weight to convert swing speed into power.
 You’ve got to find the weight that works for you and allows you to comfortably swing with plenty of speed while giving you the stability to create power.